-It is exactly that for me: peace of mind.
+Working on vacation is exactly that for me: peace of mind.

 This doesn’t mean that I don’t take vacations and enjoy them.
 I do and I do.
 It’s just that I can be on vacation and still keep an eye on the very thing that’s paying for the vacation: my business.
 When I’m on vacation, I’m not working anywhere near the level that I normally do.
-I’m checking emails just to make sure there are no fires, and I’m only responding to a very select few.
+I’m checking my email accounts just to make sure there are no fires, and I’m only responding to a very select few.
 I have people who can handle most of our issues.
 And you know what?
-I kind of enjoy taking an hour out of the day in a relaxing spot by the pool or in a nice hotel lobby and reengaging with my business by making a call or two, or cleaning out my inbox.
+I kind of enjoy taking an hour out of the day in a relaxing spot by the pool or in a nice hotel lobby and reengaging with my business by making a call or two or cleaning out my inbox.
 I find it kind of therapeutic.

 Yes, working on vacation may sound insane to some.
 But not to me.
 And clearly not to a majority of workers nowadays.
 The Accountemps study isn’t saying that these workers are spending their holidays on conference calls or writing contracts.
 What it’s saying is that times have changed, technology has changed, attitudes have changed, and the majority of people care enough about their jobs, their businesses, and their livelihoods to stay in touch with the office, even when they’re away.
 Work on vacation is not about loyalty or dedication.
 It’s about responsibility.